 Content writing is something that has always intrigued me.

-What I write here on this blog is completely out of my love for writing and sharing knowledge with beginners in the digital marketing industry.
+What I write here on this blog is completely out of my love for writing and sharing knowledge with my readers.

 But to write for some clients, who might have different niches, domains and fields of work, how do the freelancers do that?

 To find answers to these questions, I recently had a very productive discussion with Dhruvisha Jain (a freelance copywriter and content writer.
 She helps Coaches get more clients by writing effective content which leads to increased Return On Investment).

 We discussed content writing, copywriting, freelance opportunities in this domain and much more.